GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The program `psxyz <psxyz.html>`_ allows us to plot three-dimensional symbols, including columnar plots.
-As a simple demonstration, we will convert a gridded netCDF of bathymetry into an ASCII :math:`xyz` table and use the height information to draw a 2-D histogram in a 3-D perspective view.
+As a simple demonstration, we will convert a gridded netCDF of bathymetry into an ASCII *xyz* table and use the height information to draw a 2-D histogram in a 3-D perspective view.
 Our gridded bathymetry file is called ``guinea_bay.nc`` and covers the region from 0 to 5 E and 0 to 5 N. Depth ranges from -5000 meter to sea-level.
 We produce the